-The projected financial results prepared by the District for Fiscal Years 2026 through 2030 as set forth in Table 18 above are based upon the District's Five-Year Financial Forecast for the period between Fiscal Years 2026 and 2030 as developed in connection with the District's proposed biennial budget for Fiscal Years 2026 and 2027.
+The projected financial results prepared by the District for Fiscal Years 2026 through 2030 as set forth in Table 21 above are based upon the District's Five-Year Financial Forecast for the period between Fiscal Years 2026 and 2030 as developed in connection with the District's proposed biennial budget for Fiscal Years 2026 and 2027.
 The first two years in the five-year forecast period of Fiscal Years 2026 through 2030 are based upon the District's proposed two-year budget for Fiscal Years 2026 and 2027.
 The proposed biennial budget for Fiscal Years 2026 and 2027 was presented to the Board on March 25, 2025.
-The final biennial budget for Fiscal Years 2026 and 2027 is currently scheduled for consideration for adoption by the Board on June 10, 2025.
-In conjunction with the Board's consideration for adoption of the District's proposed biennial budget, the Board will consider for adoption proposed rate increases for

-Fiscal Years 2026 and 2027, following a public hearing on the proposed rate increases to be held on June 10, 2025.
+The final biennial budget for Fiscal Years 2026 and 2027 is scheduled for consideration for adoption by the Board on June 10, 2025.
+In conjunction with the Board's consideration for adoption of the District's proposed biennial budget, the Board will consider for adoption proposed rate increases for Fiscal Years 2026 and 2027, following a public hearing on the proposed rate increases to be held on June 10, 2025.
 See "- Rates and Charges" above.
 No assurance can be given that the proposed biennial budget for Fiscal Years 2026 and 2027 will be adopted in its current form.

-The forecast for the period between Fiscal Years 2026 and 2030 is based on specified assumptions, reflected in the footnotes to Table 18 and outlined below.
-Based upon the base budget assumptions reflected in the District's Five-Year Financial Forecast for Fiscal Years 2026 through 2030 outlined below, revenues are forecast to increase by 6.8% annually over the period between Fiscal Years 2026 and 2030 as reflected in the budget forecasted amounts, while forecasted operating expenses are expected to grow by an average of approximately 3.7% per year and debt service increases by an average of 7.0% per year.
-Capital cash flow spending was projected at \$496 million over the five-year period between Fiscal Years 2026 and 2030.
-Projected capital expenditures are directed at sustained reinvestments in physical infrastructure.
-Planned capital projects include treatment plant infrastructure improvements, interceptor rehabilitation, odor control improvements and digester upgrades.
+The forecast for the period between Fiscal Years 2026 and 2030 is based on specified assumptions, reflected in the footnotes to Table 21 and outlined above.
+These assumptions do not incorporate drought-related costs or revenues, as discussed below.

+Based upon the base budget assumptions reflected in the District's Five-Year Financial Forecast for Fiscal Years 2026 through 2030 outlined below, revenues are forecast to increase by an average annual rate of 6.4% annually over the period between Fiscal Years 2026 and 2030 as reflected in the budget forecasted amounts, while forecasted operating expenses are expected to grow by an average of approximately 3.9% per year and debt service increases by an average of 5.9% per year.
+Capital cash flow spending was projected at \$2.9 billion over the five-year period between Fiscal Years 2026 and 2030.
+Projected capital expenditures are directed at pipelines infrastructure renewal; water treatment plant upgrades; reservoir rehabilitation; pumping plant rehabilitation; raw water aqueduct improvements; meter, valve and hydrant replacements; new service installations; and other water system projects.

-The average percentage of capital funded from debt is projected at 48% over that period, lower than the financial policy maximum of 65%.
-Revenue bond debt service coverage is projected to meet or exceed the 1.6x policy target each year and increase annually throughout the period.
-In Fiscal Year 2026, revenue bond debt service coverage is projected to be 2.00x.
-Debt service coverage is projected to remain relative steady, at 2.23x, 2.26x, 2.32x, and 2.30x, in Fiscal Years 2027, 2028, 2029 and 2030, respectively.
+The average percentage of capital funded from debt is projected at 49% over that period, lower than the financial policy maximum of 65%.
+Revenue bond debt service coverage is projected to exceed the 1.60x policy target each year.
+In Fiscal Year 2026, revenue bond debt service coverage is projected to be 1.93x.
+Debt service coverage is projected to remain relatively steady, at 1.91x, 1.94x, 2.01x, and 2.04x, in Fiscal Years 2027, 2028, 2029 and 2030, respectively.
 Reserve balances, including the Rate Stabilization Fund reserve, are projected to meet or exceed the policy reserve levels throughout the five-year period.
-Total reserves are projected at over \$100 million in each year, and the Rate Stabilization Fund reserve is projected to remain at \$32 million throughout the projection period.
+Included in these reserves is the Rate Stabilization Fund reserve, which is projected to remain at \$150 million at the end of Fiscal Year 2030.